fkie-cad/friTap/ground_truth/example_app_windows/Clients/BUILD INSTRUCTIONS.md

  5. Build "wolfssl" (right click "wolfssl" in Solution Explorer -> "Build")
  6. Open "Windows_Clients.sln" using Visual Studio
  7. Build WolfSSL (right click "WolfSSL" in Solution Explorer -> "Build")
- 8. Copy wolfssl.dll from "DLL Debug" (contained in previously cloned folder) into the "Debug" folder which is in the same folder as "Windows_Clients.sln"
+ 8. Copy wolfssl.dll from "DLL Debug" (contained in previously cloned folder) next to the built "WolfSSL.exe" located in the "Debug" folder which is in the same folder as "Windows_Clients.sln"
  9. Run "WolfSSL.exe" to start the client

 ## OpenSSL